I Want To...

 Assembly Bill 540 (AB 540) is a law that was passed in 2001 by the California legislature and was amended with both Assembly Bill 2000 (AB 2000) in 2014 and Senate Bill 68 (SB 68) in 2017.
 The laws were written for students who are either Undocumented, U.S. Citizens, or Permanent Residents but are considered "non-residents for tuition purposes."
 If these students meet specific requirements, such as attending a CA public institution of higher learning, they are able to pay resident fees instead of non-resident fees.

-To qualify for AB 540 status and pay resident fees, students must meet one of the following requirements:
+To qualify for AB 540 status, receive financial aid through the California Dream Act Application (CADAA), and pay resident fees, students must meet one of the following requirements:

 - Attend a California high school for a minimum of three or more years

 - Graduate from a California high school and pass the California High School Proficiency Exam OR get a GED (General Equivalency Diploma or Graduate from a California high school or the equivalent (for example: pass the California High School Proficiency Exam OR GED)